avagin/avagin.github.io/how-fast-is-procfs.md

 We can see that only about 60% of the time was spent in read() syscalls.
-If we look at its detailed profile, we can find about 45% of the time was spent in functions like seq_printf, seq_put_decimal_ull.
-It means that encoding binary data into a text format isn’t cheap.
-And here is a reasonable question: do we really need a human-readable interface to retrieve this data from kernel?
-How often do we want to read a raw content?
+If we look at its detailed profile, we can find about 45% of the time was spent in functions like seq_printf, seq_put_decimal_ull, that do binary to text transformation.
+Apparently encoding binary data into a text format is not so cheap.
+Do we really need a human-readable interface to retrieve this data from the kernel?
+How often do we want to see the raw /proc contents?
 Why do tools like top and ps have to decode text data back into a binary format?

-You probably would like to know how fast it can be if we will use an interface, which operates with a binary format for output data, which doesn’t require minimum three system calls and one file descriptor per-process.
+Perhaps you would like to know how fast could be an interface that uses a binary format rather than text for output data;
+does not require a minimum of three system calls and one file descriptor per process.

-The first such interface was introduced in 2004.
+To much surprise, the first such interface appeared in the Linux kernel back in 2004.

 ```
 [0/2][ANNOUNCE] nproc: netlink access to /proc information (https://lwn.net/Articles/99600/)